Thrift Savings Plan (TSP) Withdrawal Strategies: Know Your Options

 Lump Sum Withdrawals

 Lump sum distributions allow you to withdraw up to your entire TSP account balance in a single payment.
-This can be as a direct payment, a rollover to an IRA/Roth IRA, qualified retirement plan (e.g., 401(k)), or a combination.
+This can be as a direct payment, a rollover to an IRA/Roth IRA, qualified retirement plan [e.g., 401(k)], or a combination.

-Taking funds directly gives immediate access for expenses such as paying down debt, buying a car, or purchasing a vacation home—but it can lead to a hefty income tax bill.
+Taking funds directly gives immediate access to expenses such as paying down debt, buying a car, or purchasing a vacation home—but can lead to a hefty income tax bill.
 On the other hand, a rollover keeps the preferential tax status and typically offers a wider array of investment options and increased withdrawal options.

 Installment Payments